Last Updated on September 27, 2022

 Can you pack food in checked baggage?

 Yes.
-Solid food can be transported in either your carry-on or checked bags within the continental United States.
+Solid food can be transported in either your checked bags or carry carry-on within the continental United States.
 Generally, liquid foods can go in checked bags but not in carry-ons although there are exceptions for breast milk and juice for kids.

 If you are flying internationally you need to check with the customs of your destination country to make sure you are permitted to import the food you want to bring.